Rescuers Continue Search After Deadly Indonesia Plane Crash

 "However, the pilots kept the plane at a maximum altitude of 28,000 feet compared with 36,000 feet on the same route earlier in the week," Reuters reports.

-Lion Air Edward Sirait told reporters on Monday there was a report of "a technical issue, which had been resolved according to procedure."
+Edward Sirait, chief executive of Lion Air Group, told reporters on Monday there was a report of "a technical issue, which had been resolved according to procedure."
 He offered no further clarification.

 Shortly after the plane's takeoff in Jakarta early Monday morning, its crew asked to return to the airport.
-The crew received the green light to turn around, but lost altitude and crashed into the sea less than 15 minutes into flight.
+The crew received the green light to turn around, but lost altitude and crashed into the sea less than 15 minutes into the flight.
 The plane was headed to the tin-mining town of Pangkal Pinang, about an hour from the capital.

 Twenty officials from the country's finance ministry were aboard the flight.